 “Since you have in obedience to the truth purified your souls for a sincere love of the brethren, fervently love one another from the heart, for you have been born again not of seed which is perishable but imperishable, that is, through the living and enduring word of God.”
 (NASB)

-If we define the term “born again” we will discover whether we actually are in fact living as those who are born again.
+As we define the term “born again,” we will discover whether we are truly seeking to live as those who are born again.

 The Definition of “Born Again”

 The Greek word for this phrase as used in 1 Peter 1:23 is anagennaō.
 It means “to have one’s mind changed so that they live a new life [as one] conformed to the will of God.“ It also means “born anew” or “regenerated.”

 Have you truly been born again?